EarlPitts/msc-thesis/contents/03_concurrent.md

 When concurrency and message-passing is taken into consideration, examining the behaviour of some isolated part of a broader system becomes insufficient.
 Take for example the case of a function that receives a message, and based on its content, does some computation.
 Without the context it depends on, this function will never terminate, because the process will block the first time it tries to read from its empty mailbox.
-Processes can also send messages, and while sending a message always succeeds, even if it will never be received, so non-termination is not a problem, we would ideally take these messages into consideration when deciding if the functions behaves the same.
+Processes can also send messages, and while sending a message always succeeds, even if it will never be received, so non-termination is not a problem, we would ideally take these messages into consideration when deciding if the functions behave the same.

 To solve these problems we used a technique called *parse transform* (see $\ref{parse-transformation}$).
 Parse transformation allows us to make arbitrary modifications to the program in the compilation phase.